 Pasta is one of our favorite meals.
 It's so easy to make, and there's so much variety.
 Not to mention, it's great for those nights when you're tired and need to get something on the table quickly.

-One of our go-to’s for a tasty weeknight meal is this one pot spaghetti.
-For something a little more elegant, we opt for chipotle chicken pasta or a simple bechamel sauce.
 Lately, we've been adding some Tex-Mex flavor to our pasta dinners.
 Cheesy Chicken Fajita Pasta has all the great flavors of chicken fajitas mixed with pasta noodles and a creamy sauce!

 How to Make Chicken Fajita Pasta: